Tesla Model Y (2024) review: new Long Range Rear-Wheel-Drive model driven in the UK

 The screen’s standout feature is the way sensors build a graphical picture of your surroundings.
 Nearby vehicles, pedestrian warnings, traffic lights and roadside rubbish bins are faithfully recreated.
 Elon Musk takes inspiration from the film Spaceballs for his Model S Plaid edition, but he’s clearly a fan of Coneheads too if the Y’s obsession with orange traffic cones is anything to go by.

-The Model Y is well equipped, with standard kit including the glass roof, ‘premium’ sound system with 14 speakers, powered front seats and four heated perches, plus a raft of safety features including blind spot monitoring, lane departure back-up and automated forward braking.
+The Model Y is well equipped, with standard kit including a glass roof, ‘premium’ sound system with 14 speakers, powered front seats and four heated perches, plus a raft of safety features including blind spot monitoring, adaptive cruise control and rear cross traffic alert

 And all Model Ys get Tesla’s Autopilot system as standard – Level 2 driving assistance with traffic-aware motorway cruising and braking, and automatic steering to keep you in lane.
 The Model Y has got a five-star Euro NCAP rating and scored 98 per cent on the safety assist systems.